mitmath/18303/README.md

 show how to solve the Heat equation by using the eigenfunction basis of the Laplacian.
 Some simple facts about the Heat equation are then revealed by this solution and plotted.

+## Lecture 3

+In this lecture some computational mathematics tools were demonstrated.
+Lyx, Jupyter notebooks, and Weave.jl were shown as options for writing mathematical documents and incorporating numerical results.
+A recap of the Heat equation was shown, and an emphasis on problem conversion was given.
+The same tools were then used to solve the Wave Equation.
+Then moved from global (spectral) bases to forming a discrete local basis.
+For this basis, we took evenly-spaced points at which to represent the function.
+The forward and central difference approximations were derived and order of convergence was discussed.
+If time allows, derivations from polynomial interpolation and Fornberg's algorithm were discussed.